crcdng/imperfect-vr/README.md

 A full day or two day workshop would be an option for teaching JavaScript, components etc.

-The jams will be like game jams, people coming together for a day or a weekend and creating stuff together.
+The jams can be like hackathons, or game jams, people coming together for a day or a weekend and creating stuff together.
+Now that we are all virtual and distanced, new online workshop formats are needed.

 The spirit of all this is captured in the [The Imperfect VR Manifesto](https://github.com/i3games/imperfect-vr/blob/master/Imperfect%20VR%20Manifesto.pdf).

 *Now make a VR!*